Union (Yes album): ABWH sessions and personnel changes

-Union includes nine tracks recorded by ABWH, these being "I Would Have Waited Forever", "Shock to the System", "Without Hope You Cannot Start the Day", "Silent Talking", "Angkor Wat", "Dangerous (Look in the Light of What You're Searching For)", "Holding On", "Evensong", and "Take the Water to the Mountain" Collectively they were recorded in five different studios, including Studio Guillaume Tell in Paris, SARM West Studios in London, Record Plant Studios in Los Angeles and Vision Sound Studios in New York City.
-Howe recorded "Masquerade" by himself in Langley Studios at his home in Devon, England.
-"Evensong" was a duet for electric percussion and Chapman Stick by Bruford and Tony Levin.
+The ten tracks originating from the ABWH camp—"I Would Have Waited Forever", "Shock to the System", "Without Hope You Cannot Start the Day", "Silent Talking", "Angkor Wat", "Dangerous (Look in the Light of What You're Searching For)", "Holding On", "Evensong", "Take the Water to the Mountain", and "Masquerade"—were tracked across five locations, including Studio Guillaume Tell in Paris, SARM West Studios in London, Record Plant Studios in Los Angeles, and Vision Sound Studios in New York City.
+Exceptional tracking arrangements included "Masquerade", a solo acoustic guitar piece recorded by Howe at his home studio in Devon.